Skip to main content

-Teach Students to Question AI.
+Teach students to

-Practical courses that build critical AI literacy — so your students don't just accept what AI tells them
+Practical courses that build critical AI literacy — so your students don't just accept what AI tells them.

 Your students are using AI every day.
 The question is whether they're using it critically.
+These courses give you the frameworks to make sure they do.

-The AI Literacy Crisis in Schools
+The AI literacy gap in schools

 The Trust Problem